fgcz/rawDiag/README.md

 "Its raw, fast and colorful!" [(WEW)](https://github.com/wolski)

-**If your installation does not work with the below-mentioned instructions, do not hesitate to request a ready to run R package from the authors via Email, subject "request rawDiag package."**.
+**If your installation does not work with the below-mentioned instructions, do not hesitate to request a ready to run R package from the authors via Email, subject "request rawDiag package."**

 ## 1. System Requirements